B2B E-Commerce: A Complete Guide to a B2B Company

 #5 – Respond To The On-Demand Economy

 This is an On-Demand economy.
-Customers want what they want when they want it and you have to deliver.
+Customers want what they want when they want it, and you have to deliver.
 They require simple shopping experiences online, on their mobile devices, and in-person – whatever is most convenient at that moment.

 They want to purchase the exact item they’re looking for in the exact volume within the exact delivery timeframe.

-B2B E-Commerce adoption is a direct response to customer expectations fueled by the on-demand economy as it puts control back into the hands of buyers and integrates with wholesalers’ core back-office systems, driving operational efficiencies and reducing fulfillment times.
+B2B E-Commerce adoption is a direct response to customer expectations fueled by the on-demand economy, as it puts control back into the hands of buyers and integrates with wholesalers’ core back-office systems, driving operational efficiencies and reducing fulfillment times.

 Selecting the Right E-Commerce Platform

 While it’s becoming obvious that B2B E-Commerce is here to stay, you still have time to get in on the ground floor.
-Selecting the right solution for your B2B E-commerce needs is crucial if you want to dominate in your industry, so here’s a few pro-tips to help you select the right E-commerce platform.
+Selecting the right solution for your B2B E-commerce needs is crucial if you want to dominate in your industry, so here are a few pro-tips to help you select the right E-commerce platform.

 Pro-Tip #1 – Simplify the Purchasing Process